Top Online RN to MSN Programs in Ohio (OH)

 Franklin University

 Franklin University’s fully online RN to MSN program offers more opportunities for specialization than any other program in Ohio.
-Students looking to focus on fields like family nursing, adult gerontology, or psychiatric nursing have ample opportunities to gain relevant knowledge and skills.
-This RN to MSN program offers flexible scheduling designed for working nurses.
+Students seeking to focus on areas such as family nursing, adult gerontology, or psychiatric nursing have ample opportunities to gain relevant knowledge and skills.
+This RN-to-MSN program offers flexible scheduling for working nurses.

 Duration: 12 to 18 months